Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Texans stats and trends

-- In Houston's 11 games this year, it has five wins against the spread.

-- The Texans have an ATS record of 3-3 in their six games as an underdog of 10 points or more this season.
+- The Texans have been underdogs by 10 points or more six times this season and are 3-3 ATS in those matchups.

-- Houston's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).
+- Houston has gone over the point total in 36.4% of its opportunities this season (four times in 11 games with a set point total).

-- In games that Houston totals over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.
+- Houston is 2-0 against the spread and 1-1 overall when the team churns out more than 358.8 yards.

 - The Texans have 18 giveaways this season, while the Colts have 27 takeaways.